BeWe11/rasa_composite_entities/README.md

 When training through the Rasa's train script, the train file paths are fetched through the command line arguments.

 When training through the HTTP server, we exploit the fact that Rasa NLU creates temporary files containing the raw train data.
-Be aware that this creates a possible race condition when multiple training processes are executed simultaniously.
+Be aware that this creates a possible race condition when multiple training processes are executed simultaneously.
 If a new train process is started before the previous process has reached the CompositeEntityExtractor, there is a chance that the wrong train data will be picked up.

 ## Similar projects